American cuisine: Midwest

 The primary meats here are beef and poultry, since the Midwest has been raising turkeys, chickens, and geese for over 150 years.
-Chickens have been common for so long that the Midwest has several native breeds that are prized for both backyard farming and for farmer's markets, such as the Buckeye and Wyandotte.
+Chickens have been common for so long that the Midwest has several native breeds that are prized for both backyard farming and for farmers' markets, such as the Buckeye and Wyandotte.
 One, Billina, appears as a character in the second book of the Oz series by L. Frank Baum.

-Favorite fruits of the region include some native plants inherited from Native American tribes like the pawpaw, and American persimmons are also highly favored.
+Favorite fruits of the region include native plants inherited from Native American tribes, such as the pawpaw, and American persimmons are also highly favored.

-As in the American South, pawpaws are the region's largest native fruit, about the size of a mango, often found growing wild come September; they are made into preserves and cakes and command quite a price at farmer's markets in Chicago.
+As in the American South, pawpaws are the region's largest native fruit, about the size of a mango, often found growing wild come September; they are made into preserves and cakes and command quite a price at farmers' markets in Chicago.

-The American persimmon is often smaller than its Japanese cousin, about the size of a small plum, but in the Midwest and parts of the East it is the main ingredient in the steamed persimmon pudding, topped with crème anglaise.
+The American persimmon is often smaller than its Japanese cousin, about the size of a small plum, but in the Midwest and parts of the East, it is the main ingredient in the steamed persimmon pudding, topped with crème anglaise.

-Other crops inherited from the Native Americans include wild rice, which grows on the banks of lakes and is a local favorite for fancy meals and today often used in stuffing for Thanksgiving.
+Other crops inherited from the Native Americans include wild rice, which grows along lake shores and is a local favorite for fancy meals; today it is often used in stuffing for Thanksgiving.

 Typical fruits of the region are cold-weather crops.
-Once it was thought that its winters were too harsh for apples, but a breeder in Minnesota produced the Wealthy apple and it became the third-most productive region for apple growing in the country, with local varieties comprising Wolf River, Enterprise, Melrose, Paula Red, Rome Beauty, Honeycrisp, and the Red Delicious.
+Once it was thought that its winters were too harsh for apples, but a breeder in Minnesota produced the Wealthy apple.
+It became the third-most productive region for apple growing in the country, with local varieties comprising Wolf River, Enterprise, Melrose, Paula Red, Rome Beauty, Honeycrisp, and the Red Delicious.

-Cherries are important to Michigan and Wisconsin grows many cranberries, a legacy of early-19th-century emigration of New England farmers.
+Cherries are important to Michigan and Wisconsin, which grow many cranberries, a legacy of early-19th-century emigration of New England farmers.
 Crabapple jelly is a favorite condiment of the region.

-The influence of German, Scandinavian, and Slavic peoples on the northern portion of the region is very strong; many emigrated to Wisconsin, Minnesota, Michigan, Ohio, and Illinois in the 19th century to take advantage of jobs in the meatpacking business as well as being homesteaders and tradesmen.
+The influence of German, Scandinavian, and Slavic peoples on the northern portion of the region is very strong; many emigrated to Wisconsin, Minnesota, Michigan, Ohio, and Illinois in the 19th century to take advantage of jobs in the meatpacking industry and to become homesteaders and tradespeople.

 Bratwurst is a very common sausage eaten at tailgate parties for the Green Bay Packers, Chicago Bears, or Detroit Lions, often served boiled in lager beer with sauerkraut, different from many of the recipes currently found in Germany.

 Polish sausage, in particular a locally invented type of kielbasa, is essential for sporting events in Chicago: Chicago today has approximately 200,000 Polish speakers and has had a similar population for over 100 years.